-2.13 Drones: The recreational use of drones on or above University property, including inside University buildings, is prohibited.
+- 2.13.
+Drones: The recreational use of drones on or above University property, including inside University buildings, is prohibited.
 The indoor use of drones in teaching and research is permitted with appropriate training, supervision, and notification of building administrators.
-However, outdoor teaching or research uses of drones require the permission of the Federal Aviation Administration and the Brandeis Police Department.

-2.14 Hoverboards: The storage and use of lithium-ion powered skateboards, often called hoverboards, is strictly prohibited on all university-owned property.

-2.15 Animals on Campus: Refrain from bringing any dog or other animal onto the campus without a leash or other proper restraint.
-Students are prohibited from allowing any animal to enter any campus building including, but not limited to dining service buildings, campus centers, libraries, or residence halls (see section 9.4.), unless that animal is a service or assistance animal.
+However, outdoor teaching or research uses of drones require the permission of the Federal Aviation Administration and the Brandeis Police Department. - 2.14.
+Community Disturbance: Each student is responsible for the expectations of the community they are a part of, and/or are present in.
+Students may not participate in or create conditions that violate federal, state, or local laws, ordinances, regulations, and/or orders.
+This includes compliance with required public health and safety measures.
+This policy applies to students both on and off campus. - 2.15.
+Hoverboards: The storage and use of lithium-ion powered skateboards, often called hoverboards, is strictly prohibited on all university-owned property. - 2.16.
+Animals on Campus: Refrain from bringing any dog or other animal onto the campus without a leash or other proper restraint.
+Students are prohibited from allowing any animal to enter any campus building including, but not limited to dining service buildings, campus centers, libraries, or residence halls (see Section 9.4.), unless that animal is a service or assistance animal.
 Student emotional support animals may be allowed on campus only after approval by SAS in collaboration with the Department of Community Living.

 Section 3.
-Harassment, Discrimination, Sexual Misconduct
+Harassment, Discrimination, Sexual Violence

-Brandeis University is committed to and strives to create an educational and work environment free of discrimination, harassment and sexual misconduct.
-Brandeis prohibits discrimination and on the basis of race, color, national origin/ethnicity, sex, pregnancy, sexual orientation, gender identity/expression, including transgender identity, religion, disability, age, genetics, active military or veteran status and any other characteristics protected under applicable federal or Massachusetts law, known as "Protected Categories."
-Brandeis also prohibits sexual misconduct which can include sexual assault, sexual exploitation, stalking, and relationship violence (including dating and domestic violence).
-For more information regarding Brandeis' Policy Against Discrimination, Harassment and Sexual Misconduct, please visit the webpage for the Office of Equal Opportunity (OEO) (www.brandeis.edu/oeo).
+Brandeis University is committed to and strives to create an educational and work environment free of discrimination, harassment and sexual violence.
+Brandeis prohibits discrimination and on the basis of race, color, national origin/ethnicity, caste, sex, pregnancy, sexual orientation, gender identity/expression, including transgender identity, religion, disability, age, genetics, active military or veteran status and any other characteristics protected under applicable federal or Massachusetts law, known as "Protected Categories."
+Brandeis also prohibits sexual violence against students which includes sexual assault, stalking, and dating violence, and domestic violence).
+For more information regarding Brandeis' Policy Against Discrimination, Harassment and Sexual Violence, please visit the webpage for the Office of Equal Opportunity (OEO) (www.brandeis.edu/equal-opportunity).